-Dollar Spot fungus is widespread in many lawns this year, and without treatment, it can spread swiftly and end up devastating your turf.
+Dollar Spot fungus is widespread in many lawns this 2020 Season, and without treatment, it can spread swiftly and end up devastating your turf.
 The disease starts out as small honey-colored circles about the size of a silver dollar and left untreated it will start to form larger brown patches.

 Dollar Spot usually starts when our nighttime temperatures are higher than 68 degrees F, and the turf stays moist from higher humidity or PM showers.
 The disease will infest yards with different degrees of fertility (green) and is not picky.